eirvin/speeddata-2013/README.md

 ```
 again, run vaccuum analyze on the table before proceeding in order to take advantage of processing efficiencies.

 The next set of queries computes the weighted average speed and sample size in the nine periods.
-For the am and pm peak, this script also calculates the median of the median speed and the 5th percentile of the median speed, to be used in planning time index calculations (see **planning time index** below).
+For the am and pm peak, this script also calculates the median of the median speed, the 5th percentile of the median speed and the weighted mean of the 5th percentile speed, which may be used in planning time index calculations (see **planning time index** below).

 ```
 create or replace view linkspdff as